jwlodek/py_cui/docs/colors.md

 # Using colors in a py_cui

-Colors in `py_cui` based interfaces are handled wither by widget level color choices, or by text color rules.
-In the case of widget coloring, you may set the `Widget.color` attribute to one of the supported color pairs.
+Colors in `py_cui` based interfaces are handled by widget level color choices, or by text color rules.
+In the case of widget coloring, you may use the `Widget.set_color` function, and pass in one of the supported color pairs.
 Color rules on the other hand are assigned to widgets, and relate to the text drawn within the widget.

 ### Supported Colors